Need to know

 Have a think about whether you actually need either hospital insurance or extras.

-You may decide you want private hospital insurance because it could save you tax.
+You may decide you want private hospital insurance because it could save you money at tax time.

 If you don't need health insurance for tax reasons you might still want it for peace of mind.
 Here is what you should consider:

 Do you pay too much for extras cover?
 Should you consider downgrading or dropping it altogether?

-According to our calculations, the average annual extras premium for a single person in NSW is about $630 and the average annual benefit is $435, so a lot of people spend more on extras than they get back.
+According to APRA, the average annual extras premium per person is about $500 but the average annual benefit is $390, so many people spend more on extras than they get back.
 In 2020, benefits were lower than usual because of restrictions on services due to COVID-19, making it more important than ever to check whether you're getting value from your extras cover.

 A lot of people spend more on extras than they get back from their health fund